orange2moon/nautilus-scripts/README.md

 ## Upgrade script

 In case you installed an earlier version, many of the file names were changed and you can delete the old files with the 'upgrade.py' script.
-The script compares the md5sum of the files, so if you modified any of the old files, it won's delete them.
+The script compares the md5sum of the files, so if you modified any of the old files, it won't delete them.